mahiki/PrefectInterfaces.jl/docs/src/prefect/install-local-prefect-environment.md

 just init
 ```

 The poetry/prefect environment should be installed now, and a prefect server running in a tmux session.
-You should be able to interact with it using the `prefect` CLI, the python API, or the Julia commands in the [Julia Demo](@ref) section.
+You should be able to interact with it using the `prefect` CLI, the python API, or the Julia commands in the [Julia Demo on REPL](@ref) section.
 Remember the environment is managed by Poetry so every CLI Prefect command needs to be prefixed: `poetry run prefect blocks ls`.
 The `just pre` command inserts `poetry run prefect ` for you, and all `just` commands also inject the very important `PREFECT_PROFILES_PATH` and other env variables.

 ```sh
 $ tmux ls